Virtues and Vices

 The loss has fallen especially hard on the young.
 Children and adolescents are now exposed early to things that once would have produced moral recoil.
 Repeated exposure deadens that recoil until brazenness begins to look like confidence and corruption begins to look normal.

 The present age prizes brazenness.
 It calls shamelessness confidence, indecency authenticity, and exhibition freedom.
-This spirit damages both purity and repentance.
+This spirit damages both and repentance.
 A soul that no longer blushes is a soul increasingly unable to recognize dishonor.

-The remnant must recover holy shame:
+The must recover holy shame:

 - preserve reserve in dress, speech, and manners